shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_5/README.md

 # AWS EC2 Auto Scaling: Creating an Auto Scaling Group with Load Balancer

 Auto Scaling in AWS EC2 allows you to automatically adjust the number of EC2 instances in a group based on the demand to ensure optimal performance and cost efficiency.
-In this tutorial, we will walk you through the steps to create an Auto Scaling group with a load balancer.
+In this tutorial, I will walk you through the steps to create an Auto Scaling group with a load balancer.

 ## Step 1: Create Launch Configuration / Launch Template